Pedro Santana Lopes: Alliance (2018–2021)

 Next on the schedule were the 2019 legislative elections.
 The party made a campaign of clear opposition to the incumbent government led by António Costa.
 Santana Lopes said that Alliance hoped to elect two to three MPs in Lisbon district, and eventually some more in Porto and Braga districts; he also stressed that his party would never support a government of the Socialist Party even in the event of a hung parliament.
 Santana's predictions for the election were based at the party's results in the European elections.
-During a campaign event in Lisbon, he told that Alliance obtained 3% in the district at the European elections, and that the same result would allow the party to elect two MPs in the legislatives.
+During a campaign event in Lisbon, he told that Alliance obtained 3% in the district at the European elections, and that the same result would allow the party to elect two MPs in the legislative vote.
 This line of thought proved to be flawed as the party performed considerably worse, obtaining only 0,77% of the vote on national level and electing no MPs.
-Even on Lisbon district, where is easier for a small party to elect a MP, the party scored 1,27% of the vote, considerably lower than the 3% anticipated by Santana.
+Even in Lisbon district, where it is easier for a small party to elect an MP, the party scored 1,27% of the vote, considerably lower than the 3% anticipated by Santana.
 On the election night, he admitted for the first time that he could relinquish party leadership.

 Without further national elections in the near future, and with all the objectives unachieved, Santana Lopes suspended his executive functions as Alliance's leader on 15 May 2020, and announced a period of reorganisation of the party.
 On 28 August 2020, it was announced that he would not seek re-election as party leader at the next congress, where he was succeeded by Paulo Bento.
 On 25 January 2021, Alliance announced that Santana Lopes had sent a request for his party membership to be terminated.
 He considered that Alliance could only have a future without him, citing the fact that many people still link him to the Social Democratic Party as the main reason.